-Better Ways to Say Please Find Attached My CV (Alternatives)
+45 Better Ways to Say Please Find Attached My CV

-That said, you should definitely avoid using it when sending in your curriculum vitae.
-An email is not a business letter, and a lot has changed since the handwritten or manually-typed business letter had its heyday.
+An email is not a business letter; a lot has changed since the handwritten or manually typed business letter had its heyday.
 Using this and similar phrases isn’t wrong, but there are much better alternatives.
+Want to get to know them?
+With this article, you'll figure out when you might need to use ‘please find attached my CV’ or alternatives and you'll get 45 expert examples of what to say instead.

 Create an effective CV in minutes.
 Choose a professional CV template and fill in every section of your CV in a flash using ready-made content and expert tips.